Image ofAnne Briggs

-Anne Briggs (born 1944 in Nottinghamshire) is an English folk singer associated with the 1960s British folk revival, known for unaccompanied traditional songs and a sparse, trembling voice.
-She recorded a small body of work and largely withdrew from public performance in the early 1970s.
+Anne Briggs (born 1944, Nottinghamshire) is an English folk singer central to the 1960s British folk revival, renowned for unaccompanied traditional songs and an influential, natural voice.
+After a brief, impactful run of recordings—including two albums in 1971—she withdrew from the music scene in the early 1970s.

 Image Id: 79419 Resolution: 250 x 197